robotics-in-concert/rocon_tools/rocon_uri/doc/usage.rst

 Usage
 =====

-.. note:: In general, store, pass around and manipulate rocon uri's as strings.
-Create
-          :class:`rocon_uri.uri.RoconURI` objects only as needed when you need to identify individual elements of the uri or or you need to do comparisons.
+In general, store, pass around and manipulate rocon uri's as strings.
+Create :class:`rocon_uri.uri.RoconURI` objects only as needed when you need to identify individual elements of the uri or or you need to do comparisons.
 This is a convention generally followed by urllib as well and is easiest in practice.
-Using the rocon uri api is quite straight forward.

 Parsing
 -------